Privatising Western Power would leave the state government worse off financially, each year

 Independent analysis has revealed that the privatisation of Western Power would leave the state government worse off financially, each year.

-The research was undertaken by ORION Consulting in the leadup to this week’s state budget, in which the Barnett Government is expected to announce its intention to sell or lease Western Power to the private sector.
+The research, undertaken by ORION Consulting in the lead up to the 2016 state budget, in which the Barnett Government announced its intention to sell or lease Western Power to the private sector.

 Download the report here.